College football 2021: Return to normal wrapped in change - NewsBreak

 The NCAA froze eligibility for every football player who played through the uncertainty of the pandemic last season, essentially handing them another year to play if they wished.

-The result is hundreds of players who would have otherwise had no choice but to move on after 2020 will be back playing in 2021.
-Call them super seniors, and they won't count against the scholarship limit of 85.
-Other players are back after opting out of 2020.
+The result is hundreds of players who would have otherwise had no choice but to move on after 2020 will be back playing in 2021. and they won’t count against the scholarship limit of 85. of 2020.

 Longtime Utah coach Kyle Whittingham described his roster, brimming with extra experienced players, as “the most unique since I’ve been a football coach.”